-- My preferred tests would be any and all diagnostic testing to rule out underlying conditions (to be done through working with a GI doctor), as well as GI mapping to address dysbiosis, and mediator release testing to address food sensitivities (to be done with a certified LEAP dietitian!).
-Fun fact: I’m currently in training to become a LEAP dietitian (hopefully certified within the next few weeks) and I look forward to integrating mediator release testing into my practice!
-Stay tuned. 🙂
+- My preferred tests would be any and all diagnostic testing to rule out underlying conditions (to be done through working with a GI doctor), as well as GI mapping to address dysbiosis, and mediator release testing to address food sensitivities (to be done with a certified LEAP therapist!).

 Can you heal if you have a leaky gut?

-It’s not easy, there’s no “quick fix” and healing of any kind does not happen over night but it can be done.
+It’s not easy, there’s no “quick fix” and healing of any kind does not happen over night- but most importantly, it can be done.

 How long does it take to heal your gut?

-Keep in mind: there is no “One Size Fits All” approach when it comes to healing your leaky gut!
-If you’re on that journey, I encourage you to grab my free gut health nutrition guide so you don’t make the same 5 diet mistakes so many people out there are making.
+- Keep in mind: there is no “One Size Fits All” approach when it comes to healing your gut!
+If you’re on that journey, the path is not linear and it requires a customized, holistic, multi-dimensional approach that takes TIME!
+Everyone’s timeline is different.

 - Camilleri, Michael.
 “Leaky gut: mechanisms, measurement and clinical implications in humans.”
 Gut 68,8 (2019): 1516-1526. doi:10.1136/gutjnl-2019-318427